FlowFuse/website/src/handbook/product/pricing.md

 ## Teams

-Teams are the basic unit within FlowForge Cloud and the entity to which bills are charged.
+Teams are the basic unit within FlowFuse Cloud and the entity to which bills are charged.
 A teams can create zero or more applications, and one or more user can be members.
 Subject to access controls, some users can add cloud instances and remote devices (agents) to applications, and invite other members.

-The number of teams for the open source offering of FlowForge is limited to 50.
+The number of teams for the open source offering of FlowFuse is limited to 50.

 ## Applications